-The Group provides mobile telecommunications and other related service to customers through a variety of plans on a postpaid or prepaid basis.
+The Group provides mobile telecommunications and other related services to customers.
 Revenue is recognised using an output method, either as the service entitlement units are used or as time elapses, because it reflects the pattern by which the Group satisfies the performance obligation through the transfer of service to the customer.
-Monthly service revenue is generally billed in advance, which results in a contract liability (Note 2(t)).
+Monthly service revenue is generally billed in advance, which results in a contract liability (Note 2(s)).

-For postpaid plan, the Group enters into a fixed-term and fixed-price service contract with the customer.
-When monthly usage exceeds the entitlement, the overage usage represents options held by the customer for incremental services and the usage-based fee is recognised when the customer exercises the option.
+For service plan based on usage, when monthly usage exceeds the entitlement, the overage usage represents options held by the customer for incremental services and the usage-based fee is recognised when the customer exercises the option.
+Revenue from other telecommunications services is recognised when the services are rendered.

 Customers are invoiced on a monthly basis and consideration is payable when invoiced.
-The credit period granted by the Group to customers generally ranges from 14 to 45 days, or a longer period for corporate or carrier customers based on the individual commercial terms.
+The credit periods granted by the Group to customers generally range from 14 to 45 days, or a longer period for corporate or carrier customers based on the individual commercial terms.